 - ASSIST Science (Argument Based Strategies for STEM Infused Science Teaching) is an Iowa-based curriculum developed through partnerships among the University of Northern Iowa, The University of Iowa, and school districts.

-- Phenomenal Science is a K-5 curriculum developed in Michigan that meets all Iowa Core Science Standards/ NGSS
+- Phenomenal Science is a K-5 curriculum developed in Michigan that meets all Iowa Core Science Standards/ NGSS.
+This document offers easier access to the PS units.

 - The Inquiry Project